Impostors and Beasts

 practices, including mysticism, astrology, numerology, and other forms of

 divination.
-They turned millions of Christians into partisan cheerleaders for
+They have converted millions of Christians into partisan cheerleaders

-corrupt political movements that are contrary to the Gospel.
-In such ways,
+for corrupt political movements contrary to the Gospel.
+In such ways, Satan’s

-Christians for the arrival of the Beast and their submission to him.
+servants prepare Christians for the arrival of the Antichrist system.

 The warnings of Jesus, Paul, and Peter are